Anna Lukens: Career

 In 1870, Lukens entered the Woman's Hospital of Philadelphia as an intern.
-In May of that year, she became the first woman to become a member of one of the medical societies in the states when she became an elected member of the Montgomery County Medical Society.
+In May of that year, she became the first female member of one of the medical societies in the states when she became an elected member of the Montgomery County Medical Society.
 The following year, she began to teach at the college as an instructor in the chair of physiology.

-In 1872, she taught pharmacy in the college by lectures and practical demonstrations in the dispensary of the Women's Hospital.
+In 1872, Lukens taught pharmacy in the college by lectures and practical demonstrations in the dispensary of the Women's Hospital.
 She was the first woman to apply for admission to the Philadelphia College of Pharmacy, but discouraged by the reception there, she studied analytical chemistry in the laboratory of Dr. Walls at the College of Pharmacy in New York City.

-She became an attending physician of the Western Dispensary for Women and Children in 1873, and at some portions of the time paid the rent for this dispensary out of her own pocket in order to keep up the work.
+Lukens became an attending physician of the Western Dispensary for Women and Children in 1873, and in some instances paid the rent for this dispensary using her personal money.
 The same year, she was elected a member of the New York County Medical Society.

-In 1877, she was appointed assistant physician in the Nursery and Child's Hospital of Staten Island, assuming responsibility of the pharmaceutical department.
+In 1877, Lukens was appointed assistant physician in the Nursery and Child's Hospital of Staten Island, assuming responsibility of the pharmaceutical department.
 She became appointed resident physician of the hospital in 1880.

-Two papers which she read before the Staten Island Clinical Society were published in the New York Journal and copied in the London Lancet and received favorable notice by the British Medical Journal.
+Two papers which Lukens read before the Staten Island Clinical Society were published in the New York Journal, copied in the London Lancet and received favorable notice by the British Medical Journal.
 In 1884, she went abroad to study children's diseases in the principal hospitals of Europe.
 She later opened an office for private practice in the city of New York and was then elected consulting physician of the Nursery and Child's Hospital of Staten Island, and a fellow of the New York State Medical Society.
 She was appointed in 1876, one of the vice-presidents of the New York Committee for the Prevention and State Regulation of Vice.

-She was a member of the Sorosis Club and is considered a woman of marked executive ability for hospital administration.
+Lukens was a member of the Sorosis Club and was considered a woman of marked executive ability for hospital administration.
 In The Part Taken by Women in American History (1912), it was said that "Her work is of a high standard and she occupied a conspicuous position for a woman in the profession which she has chosen."

-Aside from articles that she wrote for the New York Medical Journal, she wrote the book The History of Nursery and Child's Hospital, New York, which was published in 1893.
+Aside from articles that Lukens wrote for the New York Medical Journal, she wrote the book The History of Nursery and Child's Hospital, New York, which was published in 1893.

 Personal life

 Lukens had a farm in Pennsylvania, an apartment in New York, and a winter home called "Sequoia Lodge by the Sea" in Pacific Grove, California, which was built in 1906 by Emily Williams.
 She shared her homes with her companion, Mary Conrad.

-Lukens died on June 16, 1917 and was interred at Laurel Hill Cemetery in Philadelphia.
+Lukens died on June 16, 1917, and was interred at Laurel Hill Cemetery in Philadelphia.